 Sansa Airlines as well as various other private charters such as Aero Caribe CR have several flights a day departing from San Jose International airport.
-Note that Sansa uses its own terminal adjacent (walking distance) to the International one.
+In San Jose Sansa uses the domestic terminal which is walking distance to the International one (Juan Santa Maria).
 Sansa is the largest operator of light aircrafts in Costa Rica and importantly also a subsidiary of the much larger AVIANCA Group, itself an international operator of 44 commercial planes and part of the global Star Alliance.
 It's also good to know that Sansa operates a young fleet of aircrafts: 3 years on average.
 Aerobell departs instead from the smaller airport of Pavas which is more centrally located in San Jose and about 20 minutes drive from the International Airport of Juan Santa Maria.
 For a small fee, Aerobell offers a shuttle service to all the surrounding airports in San Jose as well as to Juan Santa Maria.
 Aerobell Airlines is a Costa Rican owned regional airline with 30 years of experience.

 As an alternative to flying or driving yourself, there are buses that run from San Jose to Golfito and back.
 This is by far the cheapest option only costing around US$13.
 Buses leave from Tracopa bus station San Jose at 7am and take approximately 7 hours to arrive in Golfito where you will be collected and taken to the boat for transfer to our retreat.
 The buses do not have toilets but do stop several times at roadside services where you can also purchase souvenirs and food.
 There is often wifi on the bus.
 This is a great and cheap way of viewing a large amount of the Costa Rican landscape with the road surrounded by banana and palm plantations with a rainforested hilly backdrop.